Posted on: March 20, 2020

 Some people find window prostitution disrespectful.
 What do you think of that?

 A mistake!
 Window prostitution is not disrespectful but the way that people act towards window prostitutes is sometimes disrespectful.
 Again, in the whole discussion about the future of window prostitution in the Red Light District I think people approach it from the wrong perspective.
-They speek about closing down the windows to protect the women because people aren’t always respectful towards them.
+They speak about closing down the windows to protect the women because visitors aren’t always respectful towards them.
 Then I think, hello guys!
 This is a strange approach.
 If you think that you have to protect sex workers from people that are disrespectful then don’t take away their work places and educate people that work around the Red Light District.

 Have you heard of the four scenarios that the mayor of Amsterdam created?
 One of them is to close the curtains of window brothels and make the sex workers work behind the curtains so that the people on the streets don’t see them anymore.
 I find this scenario quite strange.

 The mayor wants to do something good for sex workers.
 The mayor wants people to have more respect for the sex workers.
 She proposed a scenario that sex workers won’t be longer visible from the streets.
 I am against the closure of windows, but I appreciate that the mayor pays attention to the human rights of sex workers.

 I think it’s more important to inform visitors of Amsterdam’s Red Light District how to behave towards sex workers in the windows.